William Ward Duffield: Civil War

 When the Civil War erupted, Duffield joined the 4th Michigan Infantry as its lieutenant colonel, and participated with the regiment in the First Battle of Bull Run.
 In September 1861 he resigned from the 4th and accepted a commission as colonel of the 9th Michigan Infantry.

 On January 9, 1862, he was ordered to Bardstown, Kentucky, to head an officer examining board.
 From March 8 to May 14, 1862, he commanded the 23rd Brigade of the Army of the Ohio.
 On April 11, 1862, he was appointed acting brigadier general, but his appointment was not confirmed by the United States Senate; it was tabled on July 16, 1862.
 On May 9, 1862, he was appointed acting military governor of Kentucky.
 On July 12, 1862, Duffield arrived in Murfreesboro, Tennessee, in command of the 9th Michigan.
 The following day the Union garrison, under the overall command of Brig.
 Gen. Thomas T. Crittenden, was attacked and defeated by Confederate General Nathan Bedford Forrest in the First Battle of Murfreesboro.
 Col. Duffield received two gunshot wounds during the attack; one passing through the right testicle, the other through the left thigh.
 These, although very painful and bleeding profusely, did not prevent him from remaining with his own regiment until the attack was repulsed, when, fainting from pain and loss of blood.
 He was carried from the field.
 At noon the same day he was made prisoner by General Forrest, but, in his then helpless condition, was released upon his parole promising not to bear arms against the Confederate States until being regularly exchanged.
 He was exchanged on August 27, 1862.

 Postbellum career

 Duffield resigned from the Army on February 6, 1863, and returned to Michigan.
 After the war he had charge of coal mines in Pennsylvania and iron mines in Kentucky, and was chief engineer of the Kentucky Union Railroad.
 In 1879–1880 he served as a member of the Michigan State Senate.
-He was appointed by President Grover Cleveland as Superintendent of the U.S. Coast and Geodetic Survey, 1894–1898.
+He was appointed by President Grover Cleveland as Superintendent of the United States Coast and Geodetic Survey, holding that position from 1894 to 1897.
 He spent his last years in Washington, D.C., where he died.
-He is buried in Arlington National Cemetery.
+He is buried in Arlington National Cemetery in Arlington, Virginia.